pfdubois/BridgeBidding/source/CompetingSuit.rst

 With more points and the same kind of hand, you cannot bid 2N, because it is a conventional bid called :ref:`Unusual Two Notrump <unusual>`.
 You double first.

+You can overcall with a very strong four-card suit at the one level, and a maximum strength.
+Your partner may not like it but sometimes it is right.

 Mike Lawrence's “Complete Book of Overcalls” has a complete discussion.
 He emphasizes understanding the safety of various overcalls.
 For example, after an auction that begins (1♣)-P-(2♣), bidding is strongly